carpentries/docs.carpentries.org/README.md

 ## Editing content

 Content is organized in the `source` directory.
-There is one folder for each team's work, with markdown files in each folder for each handbook.
 Edits to content should be made to these files.
 Do not edit files in the `build` folder.

 ## Editing styles